abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 This condition is test if the client source ip address is in a subnet.
 IPv4 and IPv6 are supported.

 ```
-'network': string or list of string
+'network': string or list of string, each string must be a subnet ipv4 or ipv6
 ```

 To read the source IP adress, the service tries to read in order